hassanshaikley/rpi-drum-machine-nerves-slides/script.md

 GETTING STARTED
-It’s much simpler than I expected to get started.
-Scenic has documentation regarding using it with Nerves.
-And there's a scenic new library that will do the heavy lifting and output a simple starter project for the raspberry pi 3, or whatever target you tell it to.
+It's only a few short steps to get started.
+There's a scenic new library that will do the heavy lifting and output a simple starter Nerves project for the raspberry pi 3, or whatever target you tell it to.
+This is documented very well in the Scenic docs.

 INITIALIZING THE PROJECT